alissacrane123/Module-2-Resources/week-6/d3-async-await/lecture_notes.md

 # VIDEO - ASYNC/AWAIT

 overview
 - enable async, promise-based behavior to be written in cleaner style
 - avoids the need to explicitely configure promise chains
+- dont need to worry about scoping issues

 Function Declaration with `async`
 - creates a function that returns an implicit promise containing the result